danielharding3/pa4/README.md

 # pa4
-The purpose of this project was to create a cache simulator in the C language.
+The purpose of this project was to create a cache simulator in the C language, with the least recently used (LRU) policy.